-Today, more than 1 million Americans across all 50 states have found an alternative as members of a health care sharing ministry.
-These organizations saw an explosion of growth after the Patient Protection and Affordable Care Act went into effect.
+Today, more than 1.7 million Americans across all 50 states have found an alternative as members of a health care sharing ministry.
+So, what is a health care sharing ministry, and how does it work?
+In this article, we'll discuss:

 What is a health care sharing ministry?